nortikin/sverchok/README.md

 **current sverchok version**: Find version in addon settings or in the node Sverchok panel
 **License**: [GPL3](http://www.gnu.org/licenses/quick-guide-gplv3.html)
 **prerequisites**: Python 3.4. and numpy, both included in recent versions of Blender
+**manual**: [In English](http://nikitron.cc.ua/sverch/html/main.html) - This is an introduction to Sverchok and contains 3 lessons, and documentation on almost all nodes.
+If anything isn't clear (or missing) in this document please ask about it on the [Issue Tracker](https://github.com/nortikin/sverchok/issues), we want to get these lessons right and you can help us!

 ###Description